-As your constituent, I urge you to support the recommendations made in the policy action paper, Tragedy on the Horizon, released by the List Project to Resettle Iraqi Allies.
-The report examines how the American withdrawal from Iraq will impact the thousands of Iraqis who are currently working for the U.S. and surveys the history of withdrawal by Coalition allies in Iraq, as well as numerous historical examples (Vietnam, Algeria, and the final period of the American Revolution, to name a few) to shed light on the moral and strategic imperatives posed by withdrawal.
-Despite the decline in day-to-day violence, the List Project foresees a bloody end for many U.S.-affiliated Iraqis if there are not any contingency plans for their swift evacuation in the final period of the war.
+As the American military drawdown in Iraq continues, the issue of protecting our Iraqi allies is at a critical stage.
+This week, the List Project released an advocacy paper, Tragedy on the Horizon, which examines how the American withdrawal from Iraq will impact the thousands of Iraqis who are currently working for th U.S. and surveys the history of withdrawal by Coalition allies in Iraq, as well as a number of historical examples.
+Despite the decline in day-to-day violence, the List Project foresees a disastrous ending for many U.S.-affilaited Iraqis if there are no contingency plans for their evacuation in the final stages of the U.S. withdrawal.

 The List Project offers specific recommendations to the Obama administration, Congress, and to various Government departments to ensure that we do not repeat the tragic mistakes of the past as we leave Iraq.
 The paper's chief recommendation calls for a Presidential ordered operation to airlift our Iraqi allies to a military base such as Guam for safe and expedited resettlement.
 As the most hunted group in Iraq, these allies have served as interpreters for our troops, civil society experts for reconstruction agencies, and are loyal allies who have risked their lives to help us.